zyw229/blog/blog/content/posts/macro001.md

 1. Invest in treasury, get some yield free of default risk;
 1. Deposit their money into safer banks.

-I'm uncertain what percentage of those money ended up in MMF or treasury directly, but it is not crazy to assume that most of money ended up in safer banks (option 3 above).
+It is not crazy to assume that most of money ended up in safer banks (option 3 above).
 This additional inflow **increases** the deposit base of large banks, further boosting their balance sheet, and some portion of it will end up in the treasury and MBS markets.
-(Note: option 2 also created additional inflow towards the treasury market.)
+(Note: option 2 also created direct inflow towards the treasury market.)

 Looking at the net effects of such mechanism, BTFP backstopped high-risk banks from fire-selling their high quality assets; while low-risk banks saw an inflow of deposits that allowed them to purchase more high-quality assets like treasury bonds.
 This net effect possibly contributed to the aggressive upward move in the treasury market since the bank failures.